pallets/flask/docs/deploying/mod_wsgi.rst

 Creating a `.wsgi` file
 -----------------------

-To run your application you need a `yourapplication.wsgi` file.
+To run your application you need a :file:`yourapplication.wsgi` file.
 This file contains the code `mod_wsgi` is executing on startup to get the application object.
 The object called `application` in that file is then used as application.